Fast and Provable Nonconvex Robust Matrix Completion: Introduction

 \subsection{Notation and Organization}

 We adopt standard notation throughout the paper.
 Let \( e_i \in \mathbb{R}^n \) denote the \( i \)-th standard basis vector, and \( \bm{1} \in \mathbb{R}^n \) be the all-one vector.
 The identity matrix in \( \mathbb{R}^{n \times n} \) is denoted by \( I \), and for any matrix \( Z \in \mathbb{R}^{n \times n} \), we use \( Z_{i,:} \) and \( Z_{:,j} \) to denote its \( i \)-th row and \( j \)-th column, respectively. $\text{Supp}(\cdot)$ denotes the support of a matrix.
 The inner product between two matrices is defined as \( \langle A, B \rangle = \mathrm{trace}(A^\top B) \).
 For matrix norms, \( \| Z \|_{\infty} \) represents the maximum absolute value of entries, \( \| Z \|_2 \) the spectral norm (i.e., the largest singular value), \( \| Z \|_{\mathrm{F}} \) the Frobenius norm, and $\|Z\|_{2,\infty}$ is defined as \(\max _i\left\|Z_{i,:}\right\|_2\).
 The notation $f\gtrsim g$ means there exists a universal constant $C>0$ such that $f\ge C\cdot g$, similarly for $\lesssim$.
-The statement ``with high probability'' indicates that the associated event holds with probability at least \( 1 - C_1 n^{-C_2} \) for some absolute constants \( C_1, C_2 > 0 \) and $C_2$ being sufficiently large.
+The statement ``with high probability'' indicates that the associated event holds with probability at least \( 1 - C_1 n^{-C_{2}} \) for some absolute constants \( C_1, C_{2} > 0 \) and $C_{2}$ being sufficiently large.
 In the analysis, we also use the symmetrization of a matrix: for $ Z\in\mathbb{R}^{n\times n}$, its symmetrization is defined as

-The rest of this paper is outlined as follows.
-The proposed algorithm, its recovery guarantee, as well as the numerical experiments are presented in Section~\ref{sec:alg}.
-The proof outline of the algorithm is presented in Section~\ref{sec:proof_outline}, while the detailed proofs are included in Section~\ref{sec:proofs}.
-We conclude this paper with a short discussion in Section~\ref{sec:conclusion}.
-The new lemmas developed for achieving our improved result are presented in Appendix~\ref{sec:appendix}.
+The rest of this paper is organized as follows.
+Section~\ref{sec:alg} presents the proposed algorithm, its theoretical guarantee, and numerical experiments.
+Section~\ref{sec:proof_outline} contains the proof strategy, while Section~\ref{sec:proofs} provides the proof sketches of the main result and the new lemmas that enable our improved bounds.
+The detailed proofs of all supporting lemmas are deferred to the appendices.
+We conclude this paper with a discussion in Section~\ref{sec:conclusion}.